Konstantinos10/uni-projects/README.md

 # Uni Projects

 This repository is a collection of various projects I worked on during my time in university, grouped together for convenience and to avoid cluttering my GitHub profile.
+The only exception to this is my Bachelor's dissertation project which can be found [here](https://github.com/Konstantinos10/BuzzerTriviaApp)

 Projects that were already in separate repositories were added using `git subtree`, others were added directly as standalone folders.